wp-plugins/shortcurl/readme.txt

 [remote_get url="https://wordpress.org/plugins/shortcurl/stats/" start='&lt;div class="block-content"' stop='!-- block-content--' length="-1" replace="='/extend" with="='http://wordpress.org/extend" replace2="%2Fextend%2F" with2="http%3A%2F%2Fwordpress.org%2Fextend%2F"]

 == Changelog ==

+= 3.14.34 =
+* Replaced the SESSION code with the use of GLOBALS for broader compatibilty.

 = 3.14.53 =
 * Fixed the "with" parameter in to remote_get function to accempt empty string.